 Another cause of spreading cannas is their ability to self-seed.

-Canna lily seeds have a thick coating to protect them from damage.
+Canna lily seedlings have a thick coating to protect them from damage.

 This allows them to hibernate, sometimes for years, until conditions enable the seed to germinate.